 Look!
 It's me!

 As cliche as it may sound, I love a good story that makes you want to cry, laugh, and then fall in love—I'm a cheese ball like that.
-My unique art styles sets me apart from others as I've learned to embrace the sensical as well as the nonsensical aspects of the world to create a voice all my own.
+My unique art styles sets me apart from others as I've learned to embrace the nonsensical aspects of the world to create colorful and eccentric work.

 I took this photograph while I was in New York, it encapsulated my experience of being inundated with new information, textures, architecture, and art!
 The person seated in a pensive manner is a perfect symbol for the thoughts I felt as an artist gathering information: silent, thoughtful, and calm.